 In this application, music is thought to be a co-therapist, due to the significant role it plays in the therapy.
 The music choice is an important consideration for the therapist to make, with the individual patient and the goals for the session influencing the selection.

 Also known as the Dalcroze Method, this is a method used to teach music to students and can be used as a form of therapy.

-It was developed by Émile Jaques-Dalcroze and focuses on rhythm, structure and movement expression in the learning process.
+Dalcroze eurhythmics was developed by Émile Jaques-Dalcroze and focuses on rhythm, structure, and movement expression in the learning process.
 This type of musical therapy is thought to greatly improve physical awareness, which helps patients with motor difficulties significantly.

 Zoltán Kodály is considered to be the inspiration for the development of this philosophy of music therapy.
-It uses a base of rhythm, notation, sequence and movement to aid in the learning and healing of the patient.
+To this end, Kodaly uses a base of rhythm, notation, sequence, and movement to aid in the learning and healing of the patient.

-It has been observed that this method helps to improve intonation, rhythm and music literacy and has also had a positive impact on perceptual function, concept formation, motor skills and learning performance in a therapeutic setting.
+It has been observed that this method helps to improve intonation, rhythm, and music literacy, as well as provide a positive impact on perceptual function, concept formation, motor skills, and learning performance in a therapeutic setting.

 NMT is a model of music therapy that is based on neuroscience, specifically the perception and production of music and its influence on the function of the brain and behaviors.

 It uses the difference between the brain with and without music and manipulates this to instigate changes in the brain to affect the patient, even outside the realm of music.